andrewliao11/Deep-Reinforcement-Learning-Survey/Reinforcement-Learning-Papers.md

   -  Use transition’s TD error δ, which indicates how **"surprising" or "unexpected" the transition is**
   -  Alleviate the loss of diversity with stochastic prioritization, and introduce bias
   -  Stochastic Prioritization: mixture of pure greedy prioritization and uniform random sampling
-- ***Deep Successor Reinforcement Learning*** [[arXiv 2016]](https://arxiv.org/abs/1606.02396)
-  - Tejas D. Kulkarni, Ardavan Saeedi, Simanta Gautam, Samuel J. Gershman
-  - Successor Representation(SR): decomposed the value into successor map and reward predictor (the definition of the components in successor representation should be referred to section 3.2)
-  - Advantage1: increase the sensitivityof the environment changes, since it records the immediate reward in each state.
-In DQN, we only record(or predict) the accumulated reward, so the sudden change of reward will be diluted.
-    However, the SR mehtod records the reward in each state: R(s), which enable it to be more sensitive to the change of environment.
-  - Advantage2: able to extract the bottleneck states(subgoals).
-Since we predict the successor map (the predicted visit count), the state with higher visit count is likely to be bottleneck
-  - Section 3.3 is a little tricky.
-The m_sa represents the **feature of the future occupancy**, so m_sa×W becomes the future accumulated reward (Q-value).
-The ∅(s)×W is the **immediate reward**.
-Therefore, m_sa = φ(s) + γE[m_st+1a'] :point_right: eq.6
 - ***Deep Reinforcement Learning with Double Q-learning*** [[AAAI 2016]](http://arxiv.org/abs/1509.06461)
   - Hado van Hasselt, Arthur Guez, David Silver
   - Deal with overestimation of Q-values